SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 Vendor Independence: Complete control of data from source to consumer eliminates vendor dependencies that plague traditional implementations.
 This data sovereignty preserves operational flexibility and negotiating leverage.

 Reduced Operational Overhead: Onsite requirements are limited to physically deploying host hardware, connecting it to the network, and powering it up.
-Everything else is handled remotely through centralized management of all remote nodes.
+Everything else is handled remotely through centralised management of all remote nodes.
 DCPs like Ardexa provide integrated software distribution built into the platform, streamlining updates and patching of both the nodes themselves and their plugins across entire portfolios.

 The Path Forward: Strategic Considerations for Renewable Operators